A vaginal ring is:

 - Over 99% effective when you use the method correctly every time

 - Over 91% effective when you don’t always use the method correctly

 A vaginal ring is a small flexible ring.
 You put the ring in your vagina and leave it there for 3 weeks (21 days) without a break.
 Then you may be told to wait for a few days-up to 7 days-before putting in the new ring.

 This advice will depend on your doctor's instructions.

 How does it work?

-Before you consider using a vaginal ring, talk to your doctor.
-They will help you decide what contraceptive option is best for you.
+It is important that you talk to a doctor who will assess what contraceptive option is best for you.

 - You insert it yourself.

 - It does not interrupt sex.